lz1asl/CaveSurvey/README.md

   - preview a 2D plan/section map of the current survey
   - export to Excel, AutoCad, Therion, KML and more

- See the current [issues](https://github.com/lz1asl/CaveSurvey/issues) to see what we are working on.
-Feel free to join our team and help adding other devices/functionalities
+See the current list of [issues](https://github.com/lz1asl/CaveSurvey/issues) we are working on.
+Feel free to join our team and help adding other devices/functionalities.

 About
 =====

-Developed by members of caving club [Paldin](http://sk-paldin.eu/) Plovdiv, Bulgaria.
+Developed by members of caving club [Paldin](http://sk-paldin.eu/) Plovdiv, Bulgaria with cavers help around the world.

 ![Picture](res/drawable-mdpi/paldin.jpg)